 Prepper websites are all about focusing on the best food for survival.
 That might seem a little extreme when you are sat at home in your quiet neighborhood but there is a method in their extremeness.

-Long life food, as in really long life not just a few months, means you can store it for longer, rotate it less often and replace it less often.
+Long life food, as in really long life not just a few months, means you can stockpile food and store it for longer, rotate it less often and replace it less often.
 Very helpful when you don’t have a lot of spare cash.

 Cans are the epitome of long life, they really can last for years.
 Just make sure the label stays attached!

 What is the best canned food to stockpile?
 Canned food that you can eat cold for when you have no power source is great.
 Also, some of the best canned food to stockpile are those that your family really like.

 Because when you need to rotate your stock and use those cans, your family will enjoy these meals.

 Water is something a prepper focuses very heavily on.
 Whereas us suburban folk who think of emergency stockpiles as being a 2 week supply of canned tomatoes tend to ignore it.